AkselLessum/Programvareutvikling/README.md

 - [ ] Check that all links are inserted
 - [ ] Check that all commands are correct

-This is the code repo for group 48 in the subject TDT4140 Software Engineering.
+This is the code repo for Group 48 in the subject TDT4140 Software Development.

 Routines and standards for **contributing** can be found [here](#).